ceph-dovecot/dovecot-ceph-plugin/README.md

                    : message_count = 1404118538
 ````

 If the index data for a mailbox gets lost, there is currently no way to reconstruct the mailbox from the RADOS objects.
-We want to use a RADOS namespace per user to make object iteration for a recovery possible.
+We use a RADOS namespace per user to make object iteration for a recovery possible.

 ### Configuration